-Firstly we will visit the Grand Mosque, the symbolic Mosque of Bursa, which the Ottoman Sultan Bayezid built-in 1399 CE.
+Firstly we will visit the Grand Mosque, the symbolic Mosque of Bursa, which the Ottoman Sultan Bayezid built in 1399 CE.
 The Grand Mosque is the largest central mosque amongst others in Bursa.
-The Grand Mosque houses one of the unique Ottoman Calligraphies which Sefik Bey wrote.
+The Grand Mosque houses one of the unique Ottoman Calligraphies that Sefik Bey wrote.
 In the inner walls, there are 192 calligraphies in total.

 Next on the list is Cumalıkızık Village, which is one of the oldest villages in Turkey.
 The village is located in the South of Bursa and is 700 years old.
 According to Ottoman archives, Cumalikizik was founded by the Ottoman Sultan Orhan in 1200 CE.
 The village is keeping the traditional Ottoman architecture and culture alive.
 Cumalikizik Village was taken under control by the Turkish government to protect its atmosphere in 1980.